petermuessig/ui5-sample-apollo-reloaded/README.md

 ## Using Apollo GraphQL in UI5

-To improve the usage of Apollo GraphQL within TypeScript-based UI5 applications, the `sap.ui.demo.apollo-lib` provides a `BaseController` implementation which is adding some *syntactic sugar* to work easily with GraphQL and manages the GraphQL data in a
+To improve the usage of Apollo GraphQL within TypeScript-based UI5 applications, the `apollo.demo.todo.lib` provides a `BaseController` implementation which is adding some *syntactic sugar* to work easily with GraphQL and manages the GraphQL data in a
 `JSONModel`.
 This allows the usage of simple databinding in the `XMLView` to connect the GraphQL data with the UI5 controls.
-This `Controller` is the [`sap/ui/demo/apollo-lib/controller/BaseController`](packages/sap.ui.demo.apollo-lib/src/sap/ui/demo/apollo-lib/controller/BaseController.ts).
+This `Controller` is the [`apollo/demo/todo/lib/controller/BaseController`](packages/apollo.demo.todo.lib/src/apollo/demo/todo/lib/controller/BaseController.ts).

 Let's take a look into the functionality provided by the `BaseController`: